JeranKilpack/iiot_simulation/README.md

 Before you begin, ensure you have the following installed on your system:

-    Python 3.x
+    Python 3.x: Download from python.org.

-    pip (Python package installer)
+    pip (Python package installer): This should come with Python 3.x, but you can check by running pip --version in the command prompt.

-    Git
+    Git: Download from git-scm.com.

-    Visual Studio Code or any code editor of your choice
+    Visual Studio Code (Optional): You can use any text editor, but Visual Studio Code is recommended.

 Setup
 1. Clone the repository

-Clone the repository to your local machine using the following command:
+Clone the repository to your local machine using Git.
+Open a command prompt and run:

 git clone https://github.com/your-username/iiot_simulation.git